What are these necklaces for?

 “I don’t want the residents of Boulder to feel alienated or bad if they use them,” said Mary Angilly, a professional dog trainer.
 “It’s about educating people and showing them that there are other ways.”

-Angilly is still working out her action plan and starting to build her coalition, but she has said she aspires to get this proposal to ban the 2018 ballot in Boulder.
+Angilly is still developing her plan of action and starting to form her coalition, but she has said she aspires to get this proposed ban on the 2018 poll in Boulder.

 If the city does eventually approve a ban on these three controversial forms of dog training equipment, it will be the first in the United States to do so, although similar efforts have been successful in a handful of places in the world. outside the country, particularly in Canada and the United Kingdom.